hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 OK here's a silly scenario: let's say we have a base of size `200x50` initially.
 Then it's size begins oscillating between `100x50` and `300x50` on timer:
 `inc: 1 view [size 400x100 base cyan 200x50 rate 50 on-time [x: face/size/x: face/size/x + inc if x = 300 [inc: -2] if x = 100 [inc: 2]]]`
 ![](https://i.gyazo.com/fb463c27fa61def42a1d172d6f00bdde.gif)
 And then we say: we want this base to scale with the window.
 And user starts dragging the window corner and we get a lot of resize events.
-I don't have to tell you that this ends badly Ì†ΩÌ∏â
+I don't have to tell you that this ends badly üòâ

 [15:14:29](#28DsaqbWjH8I00j8LBejXoCgpJFRB8gw2XvR6-CG42Y) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>: